-The NCWIT Collegiate Award honors the outstanding computing accomplishments of undergraduate and graduate students who self-identify as women, genderqueer, or non-binary.
+The NCWIT Collegiate Award honors the outstanding computing accomplishments of undergraduate and graduate women, genderqueer, or non-binary students.
 Conferred annually, the award recognizes technical contributions to projects that demonstrate a high level of innovation and potential impact.
 Past projects include: software and app development, machine learning, big data, bioinformatics, cybersecurity, space, and more.

 The multi-tiered award structure includes Winner and Honorable Mention.

 The NCWIT Collegiate Award is sponsored by Qualcomm and Amazon with additional support from Palo Alto Networks.

 Applications are open!
 APPLY NOW

 - Use the sharing package to spread the word.